ryanbyczek/4coder-Customization/README.md

 Many settings can be adjusted under the CONSTANTS section near the top of 4coder_ryanb.cpp

 Features:
+* Jump to function/struct definition with ctrl+enter or ctrl+click when cursor is on token
 * Double-click to select token (double-click slowly, or triple-click normally)
 * Bookmark cursor position when idle every 3 seconds, or manually with ctrl+shift+alt+b
 * Advance through bookmarks with ctrl++ or ctrl+-